arbor-sim/arbor/doc/cpp_common.rst

     :cpp:type:`cell_local_size_type` at the time of writing, however this could change, e.g. to handle models that cell gid that don't fit into a 32 bit unsigned integer.
-    It is thus recomended that these type aliases be used whenever identifying or counting cells and cell members.
+    It is thus recommended that these type aliases be used whenever identifying or counting cells and cell members.